![]() |

 the final stage will be the creation of the 'Man-God', when Man will be the measure and centre of the world.

-"The old beliefs will be brought back to honour again.
+"The old beliefs will be brought back to honor again.

 The whole secret knowledge of nature, of the divine, the demonic.